Common Problem - Uncommon Solution

 There is another kind of common that implies a lack of anything worthy.
 A common thief is an obvious example.
 But some people who are coarse, ill mannered, and lack any scruples are certainly common in the least complimentary sense.
 Often times we are faced with those who display not a shred of common decency, and we wonder how they survive in this world.

 Our God understands common.
 It’s the opposite of holy, and anything not holy is unclean.
 Well that pretty much applies to us all, no matter what our position in life or our accomplishments, however noteworthy.
 Even my temptations and sins are commonplace.
 Although there are new ways to display those sins, they all stem from our common fall from grace (I Corinthians 10:13).

 That’s not the common ground I like to be on.
-It’s so much more enjoyable to read about the early church that shared everything, had everything in common.
-I like the reminder that the Holy Spirit gives us our gifts so that we can help each other and build each other up for the common good.
+I'd much rather read about the early church that shared everything, had everything in common.
+I want to focus on the Holy Spirit who gives us gifts so we can help each other and build each other up for the common good.

 But we can’t avoid what we all have in common.
 Sin, our common problem, brings us together at the foot of the cross where our social status and human achievements disappear.
 It’s common knowledge that we all fall short of the glory of God.

 Thankfully our common faith in Christ Jesus gives us the most unusual, uncommon result… forgiveness and acceptance by the One who could, if He chose to, look down His nose at our lack of status, our inferiority, especially when compared to His own nobility, His own perfection.

 But He knew that there was only one answer to making me holy, clean, acceptable.
 Coming to earth as a child, a common birth to a young woman who was just one of the common folk.
 Worshiped that first night in a common manger by a few common shepherds.